dmison/workshop/learn-js/_steps/step4-conditions.markdown

 ---

-We don't always want our programs to perform the exact some series of steps every time.
+We don't always want our programs to perform the exact same series of steps every time.
 Often we want different actions to occur based on user input or other information.

 We refer to this as our code having **branches** or more than one **path**.